 And, oh yes, he’s like totes adorbs.
 That’s not what drew him to my attention in the first place (that was because he was a shortstop like Snoopy), but it certainly helps.

 Bubble gum costs over a dollar a pack.
 In an attempt to share in my baseball idol’s narrative, I took a pack of Bubble Yum to the last game I attended.
 I spent some time at the beginning of the season wondering what it was that young Mr. Seager had in his cheek that made him look like he had a mump.
 Turns out it’s bubble gum, to which seemingly all the MLB players have switched following the outlawing of chewing tobacco.
-It’s rather cute to watch grown men blow bubbles (this season, one player even hit a home run while blowing a bubble), and it was marginally amusing to have six pieces of Bubble Yum in my mouth by the time the eighth inning rolled around.
+It’s rather cute to watch grown men blow bubbles (this season, one player even hit a home run while blowing one), and it was marginally amusing to have six pieces of Bubble Yum in my mouth by the time the eighth inning rolled around.
 (I’d started out with two.)

 Bubble gum, which I’d thought was eternal, has changed considerably since I last had a piece: what happened to Bazooka, let alone to Bazooka Joe?
 I actually Googled “what bubble gum does Corey Seager chew?” and there actually was an answer.
 There’s a brand called Big League Chew, which caters to baseball players, but which is to be found neither at CVS nor at Target.
 At least the latter stocks the preferred bubble gum of my teenage years, Bubble Yum.
 It tasted much as I remembered it, although I’d forgotten how flavorless and rubbery it becomes after a while (which is how I ended up with six pieces in my mouth.)
-I was also reminded of how blowing bubbles is largely an unconscious act: when you got six pieces of bubble gum in your mouth, you understand how someone could hit a home run when blowing a bubble.
+I was also reminded of how blowing bubbles is largely an unconscious act: when you have six pieces of bubble gum in your mouth, you understand how someone could hit a home run when blowing a bubble.
 (Only subsequently did I realize the potential hazard of having a beard while chewing bubble gum.
 Even with all those pieces in my mouth, however, I never had a bubble burst on me…and it was a good thing that my buddy sitting next to me didn’t think it would be clever to reach over and pop one.)

 Because of the fun factor, I think I can approve of the switch from dip to bubble gum which has taken over Major League Baseball.
 That is until people start kvetching that baseball is promoting tooth decay to unwitting children.